Trips worth making

 Playa del Carmen — about 45 minutes by ferry

-The easiest hop.
-Playa has a long beach, the Quinta Avenida pedestrian strip and far more restaurants and nightlife than Cozumel.
-Good for a change of pace and a shopping-and-dinner evening.
-Worth it if you want a busier night out; skip if you came for quiet water.
+The easiest hop, since the boat lands you right on the pier.
+Playa has a long walkable beach, the Quinta Avenida pedestrian strip, and far more restaurants and nightlife than Cozumel.
+Good for a change of pace and a shopping-and-dinner evening off the island.
+Worth it if you want a busier night out; skip it if you came specifically for quiet water and reef, because Playa is louder and more commercial than the island.

-Tulum ruins and beach — about 45 minutes ferry, then an hour+ drive
+Tulum ruins and beach — about 45 minutes ferry, then an hour-plus drive

-Cliff-top Maya ruins over the Caribbean, plus Tulum’s beach-town scene.
-It’s a long day from the island and Tulum has grown crowded and pricey, but the ruins themselves are genuinely worth seeing.
-Go early to beat the heat and tour buses.
-A full day, not a half.
+Cliff-top Maya ruins standing over the Caribbean, plus Tulum town’s beach-and-restaurant scene.
+The ruins themselves are genuinely worth seeing, but it is a long day from the island, and Tulum has grown crowded and expensive.
+Go early to beat the heat and the tour buses off the cruise ships.
+Worth it as a full day, not a rushed half; better still as an overnight rather than a same-day round trip.

 Honest take